 - Cash flow – Operating income less the financing costs

 You will come across many other tools that can help you figure out the efficiency of a potential investment.
 If you want more assurances, enlist the help of a reliable property management company that doubles up in investment consulting.

 As we mentioned earlier, the province of Ontario has no restrictions on the type or size of property you can invest in as a foreigner.
 That leaves you with plenty of options to choose from.
 It’s, therefore, up to you to decide which one suits your situation.
 Let’s briefly look at a few examples of what could easily be your best real estate investment in Toronto.

 Like most large cities across the world, Toronto has a huge selection of investment condos, which could be an option to consider for those seeking long-term investments.
 Actually, there’s a possibility of finding a condo that can break even, even with as low as a 20% down payment, generate cash returns, and appreciate in value over time.

 Not to mention the minor repair and maintenance work.
 Getting a good tenant can be a slight challenge, but if you enlist the help of a property management company, that won’t be a problem.

 This category of investment includes both commercial and residential properties.
-Given their versatility, they’re a potentially good investment if they’re located in a growing neighborhood.
+Given their versatility, they’re a potentially good investment if they’re located in a growing neighbourhood.

 Unlike the rest of the property types, this kind of property has a special financing and buying process that can be better navigated with the help of a professional investment consultant.